Announcing Stack Lint Extra Deps

 Freckle is happy to announce a new command-line tool for linting a

 Stack-based Haskell application.
-If you make heavy use of extra-deps
+If you make heavy use of extra-deps, this

 tool may be useful to you.